Peltoche/vixi/README.md

 |     p    | Delete the selection and past the previous deletion |

-#### Command mode
+#### Action mode

-The Command mode is used to make some generic action like saving or exiting.
+The Action mode is used to make some generic action like saving or exiting.

 | **Key** |   **Description**   |
 |:-------:|:-------------------:|